Democratic candidates slam Netanyahu ahead of Israeli elections

 Breaking News Emails

-Several Democratic presidential candidates had harsh words for Benjamin Netanyahu after the Israeli prime minister, just days before the nation's election on Tuesday, pledged to annex Jewish settlements in the occupied West Bank if re-elected.
+Several Democratic presidential candidates had harsh words for Benjamin Netanyahu after the Israeli prime minister, just days before the nation's election Tuesday, pledged to annex Jewish settlements in the occupied West Bank if reelected.

 "The U.S.-Israel relationship is one of the most important relationships that we have on the planet, and that relationship, if it is to be successful, must transcend partisanship in the United States, and it must be able to transcend a prime minister who is racist as he warns about Arabs coming to the polls, who wants to defy any prospect for peace as he threatens to annex the West Bank and who has sided with a far-right racist party in order to maintain his hold on power," O'Rourke told reporters on the campaign trail in Iowa.